Cooling-Requirements-for-Data-Center

 • To calculate the heat produced by people in your data center, multiply the maximum number of people who would be in the facility at one time by 100.

 Next, add up the subtotals from the calculations listed above.
-This will give you the total heat source output of your room or facility.
+This will give you your room or facility’s total heat source output.

 Other Heat Sources

-Until now, we haven’t considered the possibility of heat from sources outside the data center, such as sunlight through windows and heat that is conducted in through outside walls.
-For many small data centers and server rooms, this isn’t an issue, since many of them have no windows or outside walls.
+Until now, we haven’t considered the possibility of heat from sources outside the data center, such as sunlight through windows and heat conducted in through outside walls.
+This isn’t an issue for many small data centers and server rooms, as many of them have no windows or outside walls.
 Some small data centers, however, do have these things.
-Larger data centers typically have windows, walls and a roof that are exposed to the outside that let in additional heat.
+Larger data centers typically have windows, walls and a roof exposed to the outside, allowing in additional heat.

 If a significant portion of the walls or ceiling of your data center or room is exposed to the outdoors or has a substantial number of windows, consult an HVAC consultant.
 An HVAC professional can assess the maximum thermal load of the room.
 Add the load determined by the HVAC consultant to the total heat output you calculated earlier.